OpenRailAssociation/technical-committee/incubation-process.md

 ### Criteria

 * **The project has a healthy base of contributors so that it is developed in a sustainable way.** It has a healthy number of committers, i.e., people who can accept contributions to some or all of the project.
 Committers can come from the same organization.
 It demonstrates a substantial ongoing flow of commits and merged contributions.
 Since these metrics can vary significantly depending on the type, scope and size of a project, the TC has final judgement over the level of activity that is adequate to meet these criteria.
 * **There is a clear release process so that users know what to expect from releases.** This includes transparency about the release cycle, communicating changes via changelogs, and a clear versioning scheme.
 It also includes cryptographically signing release artifacts so that users can make sure they receive the software from trustable sources.
+It's recommended to provide SBOMs for all release artifacts.
 * **Specifications must have at least one public reference implementation so that the practicality of the specification is demonstrated and adopters have a base to start from.**
 * **The project has implemented an open governance process so that participation in the project becomes possible.** It is documented how decisions are taken in the project and how people can become committers and maintainers.
 * **There is a public business roadmap so that there is transparency about what drives the project.**